 In 2012, Catchings finally fulfilled her dream of winning a WNBA championship when the Fever defeated the Minnesota Lynx in the finals.

-She retired after the 2016 season as one of the most decorated players in league history.
+She retired after the 2016 season as one of the most decorated players in league history, and was inducted into the Basketball Hall of Fame.

 Tamika Catchings: Her Husband Parnell Smith